goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 4. The _residuals vs leverage_ can help us find out if certain observations have a pronounced effect on the model.
 Such values would stand out from the other points.
 In our case, it looks like a few values might be more influential than the others (two were also identified as outliers in the other plots).

-If everything looks acceptable, we can go ahead and print out the model output using the `summary` function:
+If everything looks acceptable, we can print out the model output using the `summary` function:

 ```r
 summary(cars_lm)